NFL News: Josh Rosen Takes Over As Starter For Miami Dolphins

 Ryan Fitzpatrick was equally ineffective as his Dolphins teammates, throwing for 274 yards with one touchdown and four interceptions.
 Rosen has not been much better, completing just eight of 21 passes this year for 102 yards and two interceptions in relieving Fitzpatrick.

 There was widespread belief that the Dolphins would be moving to Rosen at some point during the season, though Fitzpatrick won the starting job entering the year.
-Rosen was the No. 10 overall pick in the 2018 NFL Draft but became expendable for the Arizona Cardinals when the team landed the top overall pick and decided to snag Kyler Murray.
+Rosen was the No. 10 overall pick in the 2018 NFL Draft, but became expendable for the Arizona Cardinals when the team landed the top overall pick and decided to snag Kyler Murray.
 Rosen was shipped to the Dolphins, where he will now have his second chance at securing a starting spot in the NFL.

 Rosen struggled while leading a moribund Cardinals offense in 2018, completing 55.2 percent of his passes for 2,278 yards and 11 touchdowns to go along with 14 interceptions.
 Though the Cardinals had envisioned Rosen as a potential franchise quarterbacks when he was selected, the chance to take Murray was too enticing to the team.
 The Dolphins too are looking for a franchise quarterback after parting ways with longtime starter Ryan Tannehill after last season.